braedynl/matrixlib/_sources/guide-construction.rst.txt

 ... )
 >>>

-This uses the ``Matrix`` constructor.
-It takes an iterable of values (a "flattened" iterable), and the shape to interpret it as - raising ``ValueError`` if the shape's values are negative, or if the shape's product does not equal the iterable's length.
+This uses the ``Matrix`` constructor - it takes an iterable of values (a "flattened" iterable), and the shape to interpret it as - raising ``ValueError`` if the shape's values are negative, or if the shape's product does not equal the iterable's length.
 Matrices are first and foremost a ``Sequence[T]`` - *not* a ``Sequence[Sequence[T]]`` - and the constructor helps to reinforce that.

 There are more benefits to this type of construction style beyond the reinforcement, however. ``Matrix`` internally stores this data one-dimensionally, and having the user input a one-dimensional iterable means the constructor does not have to bother flattening it first.
 This style is also (in my opinion, at least) much more readable than having a constructor flatten, and infer the shape from a two-dimensional iterable, whose shape can be ambiguous at first glance.

-There is another, more subtle reason why this construction style is beneficial: it additionally allows for complete, empty matrix representation.
-When you create a matrix-like ``list``, for example...
+There is another, more subtle reason why this construction style is beneficial: it additionally allows for empty matrix representation in all of its forms.
+Two-dimensional structures, for example...

 >>> matrix = [
 ...
 [1, 2, 3],